 I always get the Lonely Planet Travel Guide books when I visit a new place.
 The one from Cuba provided so much great inspiration and so many amazing experiences.
 Especially since Cubans do not speak a lot of English, it was a great source of information!

 Out of the cities of Cuba, Trinidad is probably one of the more touristy ones, but I loved it!
+Located in the incredible Valle de Los Ingenios, Trinidad is worth any traveler’s time.

 The city is quite small, compared to some of the biggest cities around the Island, and can be experienced within a few days.
 Every little street consists of small, colorful colonial buildings that teleport you back in time.